Cost of Colon cancer treatment in India

 A colon cancer begins in the colon or rectum is termed.
 It is also known as rectal cancer or colorectal cancer.
 Most colon cancers are adenocarcinomas which start when a mutation takes place in the lining of the wall of the colon or rectum.
 Cancer usually begins with the formation of polyps often called adenoma in the intestine.
 Polyps are the abnormal growth of tissue that becomes precancerous initially and then becomes cancerous.

 In the early stages of colon cancer, some people experience no symptoms.
-In addition, the signs and symptoms mentioned below may be (and usually are) due to a non-cancerous medical condition, like an infection or haemorrhoids.
+In addition, the signs and symptoms mentioned below may be (and usually are) due to a non-cancerous medical condition, like an infection or hemorrhoids.

 Colon cancer symptoms include: